ShaneCurcuru/mutualaidarlington.org/masks.md

 ---
-title: Masks - Making Them, Using Them, Donating Them
+title: Masks - Safely Buying Secure Masks
-description: A guide to all the places near Arlington for sewing, donating, wearing, or getting masks and PPE.
+description: Pointers to reputable sites for surgical/N95/KN95 PPE masks.
 classes: wide
 header:
   overlay_image: /assets/images/masks.jpg
   caption: "Photo: [**Sharon McCutcheon / Unsplash**](https://unsplash.com/photos/bEDh-PxXZ0c)"
 ---

+## 2022 COVID Continues Update

+Even as most municipalities have dropped all mask requirements, many folks still want to keep safe when out shopping.
+While it's not as hard to find masks these days, ensure you're buying from reputable suppliers with these resources.

+- [Project N95 is a great place to buy your own masks](https://www.projectn95.org/), as well as help donate them to those in need.
+- The [CDC lists approved N95 respirator manufacturers](https://www.cdc.gov/niosh/npptl/topics/respirators/disp_part/n95list1-a.html) and specific products.
+- Thge NY Time's [Wirecutter team rates the top cloth-covered filter masks](https://www.nytimes.com/wirecutter/reviews/best-cloth-face-masks/), for those who want style with protection.

+## Pre-2022 Content for Arlington during COVID
+## Donate Masks Or PPE

 Now that many local towns require masks, and the [CDC recommends wearing cloth masks](https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/cloth-face-cover.html) when going out, we're all wondering where to get one for ourselves, or where to donate extra masks or Personal Protective Equipment (PPE) to those who need them.

-{% include chatbox.html %}

-_Need a mask for home use?_ See the [list of local Arlingtonians sewing cloth masks for sale](/buymasks/) to neighbors!

-## Donate Masks Or PPE

 - [Donate Masks To Arlington](https://www.arlingtonma.gov/departments/health-human-services/health-department/coronavirus-information/donate-personal-protective-equipment) - the town has a simple form for listing what masks (N95, surgical, fabric) or PPE you can donate to first responders and hospitals, and [showcases how many donations have been made](https://datastudio.google.com/u/0/reporting/c8d77b51-3ddb-4b48-8158-5061f8fc3f13/page/cyCKB).
 - [MaskOn builds full masks for hospital use](https://maskson.org), and a local Arlingtonian is working with AHS students as a distribution point for them.